 BPH risk factors

-Men that lead a western lifestyle have a much higher incidence of symptomatic BPH than men that lead a traditional or rural lifestyle.
+Men that lead a sedentary western lifestyle have a much higher incidence of symptomatic BPH than men that lead a traditional or rural lifestyle.
 Research in China has shown a dramatic increase in BPH among men who migrated from rural areas to cities.
 (3)